LanGuo/ST3_plugin_SmartdownPreview/README.md

-# plugin for sublime text 3 for previewing Smartdown content during editing
+# sublime text 3 plugin for previewing Smartdown content during editing
 Using http://smartdown.site to render content by encoding content as base64 data:URI string.

 Installation: